|3||Medinipur, West Bengal|

 live AQI index

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Dharuhera air is currently 4 times above WHO exposure recommendation
+PM2.5 concentration in Dharuhera is currently 10.2 times the WHO annual air quality guideline value

 Interested in hourly forecast?
 Get the app

 Dharuhera is a city located in the northern region of the country, within the state of Haryana.
 It is known as an industrial hub and economic corridor linking the capital city of New Delhi with Gurgaon, and as a result of this, it has seen some depreciation in its air quality levels in recent years, with some severe issues arising as a result of continued industrial and anthropological activity, bringing it into the higher tiers of the worlds most polluted cities.